-How do you harvest carrots
+How to harvest carrots

-Much like the cartoons and movies suggest, when harvesting carrots, you will want to pull them out of the ground, rather than use spading forks as they can bruise the roots.
+When harvesting carrots, you will want to pull them out of the ground, rather than use spading forks as they can bruise the roots.

 Ensure that you loosen the soil gently before pulling.
 You might find that watering the carrots before removing them can help to make the process even simpler.

-Don’t worry; if you haven’t removed your carrots during your annual harvest, they will produce seeds next year, as they are biennial.
+If you haven’t removed your carrots during your annual harvest, they will produce seeds next year, as they are biennial.

-Tips for Storing Carrots
+Tips for storing carrots